KDTWMU/balancer/README.md

 ## MMP Balancer Search
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/KDTWMU/balancer/blob/main/MMP_BalancerSearch.ipynb)

-* This Google Colab notebook identifies tmC and tmIn balancers for a given gk mutation.
+* This Google Colab notebook identifies tmC and tmIn balancers for a given MMP gk mutation.
 It also details which other mutations from the original MMP strain fall within or outside the balanced region.